 WES is evaluated in a clinical context to distinguish between monogenic and polygenic familial breast cancer, or multifactorial disease caused by gene-environment interaction.
 This is necessary to identify patients with different treatment requirements.
 Our pathology-supported genetic testing approach enables the generation of a comprehensive report, which highlights both genetic and modifiable lifestyle risk factors relevant to the clinical profile of the tested individual.

 Management of patients can be extended beyond familial risk using WES, to also assess the role of genetics in (treatment-related) co-morbidities and medication side effects, if clinically indicated.
-The report will be customised according to the information provided in the questionnaire at referral, integrated with the genetic findings.
+The report will be customised according to the information provided by the clinician and patient in the questionnaire at referral, integrated with the genetic findings.

 In some patients, due to their unique genetic blueprint, variants of uncertain clinical significance are identified.
 This is why the WES service is linked to the generation of a research database.
 The WES data is stored with approval of the patient and may be re-analysed on request if new information becomes available of relevance to the patient or to address a new health concern or family condition that may present in future.

-Tools developed for WES (to select genes for variant calling and to facilitate interpretation):
+Tools developed for WES (to select genes for variant calling and to facilitate clinical interpretation):

 Step 1: Genecare pre-screen report